maxwellpeterson/places/README.md

 ### Setup

-1. Use npm to install the [Expo CLI](https://expo.io/) with `npm install -g expo-cli`
+1. Install the [Expo CLI](https://expo.io/) with `npm install -g expo-cli`

 2. Download the Expo client app for iOS or Android

-3. Clone the repository with `git clone https://github.com/maxwellpeterson/places.git`
+3. Clone the repository and install dependencies with `npm install`

 ### Development